 How to apply:

 Nomination through Logistics Cluster Focal Point within partner organisations or through the Head of Supply Chain Units within WFP.
-If you are not a member of a partner organisation or WFP, please contact HQ.GLC.Training@wfp.org Interested in implementing/hosting this training?
+Interested in implementing/hosting this training in your organisation?
 Please contact HQ.GLC.Training@wfp.org

 Interested in implementing/hosting this training?
 Please contact HQ.GLC.Training@wfp.org.